-4.1 WSR-88D operations: WFOs should coordinate radar operations, and in particular, use consistent Z-R relationships as much as possible.
-When a tropical cyclone is occurring or imminent, affected WFOs are highly encouraged to switch to the "Tropical Z-R" relationship (250R 1.2), in consultation with their local Unit Radar Committees (URCs).
+- 4.1 WSR-88D operations: WFOs should coordinate radar operations, and in particular ensure that the velocity increment is appropriate for anticipated maximum velocities, and use consistent Z-R relationships for the legacy PPS as much as possible.
+When a tropical cyclone is occurring or imminent, affected WFOs are highly encouraged to switch to the PPS "Tropical Z-R" relationship (250R1.2), in consultation with their local Unit Radar Committees (URCs).
 Specific instructions should be readily available to the forecast staff.
-The WSR-88D Tropical Cyclone Plan from the Office of the Federal Coordinator for Meteorology (OFCM) may be used as a guide.

-Link: http://www.ofcm.gov/nhop/wsr-88d/nat_trop_cyc_wsr-88d_ops_plan_10B12.pdf

-4.2 Upper Air Soundings: Upper air sites should anticipate potential requests from NHC for 6-hourly soundings and accommodate such requests whenever possible.
-Normally, NHC will provide 12- 24 hours advance notice for planning purposes.

-4.3 NHC Pre-Advisory Worksheets: NHC routinely produces preliminary tropical cyclone forecast information, via an internal "Pre-Advisory Worksheet".
-WFO forecasters may access these Pre-Advisory Worksheets for planning purposes.
+The WSR-88D Tropical Cyclone Operations Plan from the Office of the Federal Coordinator for Meteorology (OFCM) may be used as a guide. - 4.2 Upper Air Soundings: Upper air sites should anticipate potential requests from NHC for 6-hourly soundings and accommodate such requests whenever possible.
+Normally, NHC will provide 12- 24 hours advance notice for planning purposes. - 4.3 NHC Pre-Advisory Worksheets: NHC routinely produces preliminary tropical cyclone forecast information, via an internal "Pre-Advisory Worksheet".
+WFO Forecasters may access these Pre-Advisory Worksheets for planning purposes.
 Instructions for accessing these worksheets should be included in local procedures.
-Information contained in these worksheets is strictly preliminary (not official), and WFOs will not externally disseminate it.

-4.4 Hurricane Liaison Team: The FEMA Hurricane Liaison Team (HLT) is typically activated at NHC (at the discretion of the NHC Director) for landfalling U.S. tropical storms or hurricanes.
+Information contained in these worksheets is strictly preliminary (not official), and WFOs will not externally disseminate it. - 4.4 Hurricane Liaison Team: The FEMA Hurricane Liaison Team (HLT) is typically activated at NHC (at the discretion of the NHC Director) for land-falling U.S. tropical storms or hurricanes.
 The HLT will be available for direct contact with state Emergency Management Officials.
-WFOs should include the contact information for the HLT in their local procedures.

-4.5 Supplementary Observations from NOAA Vessels: If any NOAA vessels are operating in an area of interest (e.g. off the west coast of Mexico, southern California, or in the Gulf of California), they may be able to provide supplemental observations to WFOs.
-WRH MSD may be able to determine if any NOAA vessels are in or near potential areas of interest during the tropical cyclone threat, and if so, coordinate contact between the NOAA vessel(s) and WFOs.
-WFOs should pass along any relevant observations to NHC.

-4.6 WFO Exercises and Drills: WFOs listed in Section 1 are highly encouraged to conduct periodic internal drills and exercises, preferably annually or biennially, to help maintain staff proficiency in support of potential tropical cyclone operations.
+WFOs should include the contact information for the HLT in their local procedures. - 4.5 Supplementary Observations from NOAA Vessels: If any NOAA vessels are operating in an area of interest (e.g. off the west coast of Mexico, southern California, or in the Gulf of California), they may be able to provide supplemental observations to WFOs.
+The WR ROC may be able assist in determining if any NOAA vessels are in or near potential areas of interest during the tropical cyclone threat, and if so, coordinate contact between the NOAA vessel(s) and WFOs.
+WFOs should pass along any relevant observations to NHC. - 4.6 WFO Exercises and Drills: WFOs are highly encouraged to conduct periodic internal drills and exercises, preferably annually, to help maintain staff proficiency in support of potential tropical cyclone operations.